OleErikPeistorpet/OE-Lib/README.md

 To use dense matrixes, quaternions, etc. from the Eigen library efficiently in dynarray: include `compat/eigen_dense.h`

-You can customize what happens when an assert fails.
+You can customize what happens when a precondition violation is detected.
 This is done by defining or changing OEL_ABORT or OEL_ASSERT; see `error_handling.h`

 Setting inline function expansion to `Only __inline (/Ob1)` is recommended for Visual C++ debug builds if performance is an issue.